ava-labs/avalanche-docs/docs/apis/avalanchego/public-api-server.md

 - Free
 - Globally distributed infrastructure (our own bare metal)
-- Optimized for Speed and reliability - Check our page for stats
+- Optimized for speed and reliability - check our page for stats

 #### Mainnet